bkhanal-11/generative-deep-learning/wgan/README.md

-W# asserstein Generative Adversarial Network (WGAN)
+# Wasserstein Generative Adversarial Network (WGAN)

 Wasserstein Generative Adversarial Network (WGAN) is a variant of the Generative Adversarial Network (GAN) algorithm that introduces the Wasserstein distance as a metric for training the generator and discriminator models.
 WGAN aims to improve stability and address some of the limitations of traditional GANs, such as mode collapse and training convergence issues.

 ## Key Concepts

 1. Generative Adversarial Network (GAN)